adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I am Dorothy.
 I have come to you for help."

 The eyes looked at her thoughtfully for a full minute.
 Then said the voice,

 "Where did you get the silver shoes?"

 "I got them from the wicked Witch of the East, when my house fell on her and killed her," she replied.

-" Where did you get the mark upon your forehead?" continued the voice.
+"Where did you get the mark upon your forehead?" continued the voice.

 "That is where the good Witch of the North kissed me when she sent me to you," said the girl.